-33. The chief share of work in this District was done in the last 50 miles leading into Kotri, as it was thought this length might be opened out rapidly in ex-tension of the Scinde line.
+33. The chief share of work in this District was done in the last 50 miles Special progress near Kotri. tension of the Scinde line.
 On this length the bank was completed.
 Ballast was collected for 30 miles, the buildings of 4 stations were completed, and a large quantity of stone was brought to site for the bridges.